 For the last 83 years, Sun Valley Resort has thrived by providing guests access to a healthy outdoor lifestyle.
 The safety, health and well-being of Sun Valley’s guests, staff and the local community have always been of the utmost importance.
-As Sun Valley looks forward to welcoming guests back to the resort this summer, a number of new protocols and procedures have been set forth to ensure every guest can safely recreate and enjoy all the vitality and fresh air the outdoors have to offer.
+As Sun Valley looks forward to welcoming guests, a number of new protocols and procedures have been set forth to ensure every guest can safely recreate and enjoy all the vitality and fresh air the outdoors have to offer.

 Sun Valley Resort is committed to following all state and local health orders and will be continuously adjusting operations and safety protocols to protect the health of staff, guests and local community.
 The following is a list of precautions the resort is currently taking to ensure the highest standards of cleanliness and safety are adhered to.

-- Hand sanitizer dispensers, touch-less whenever possible, will be placed at key guest entrances and contact areas.
-Guests will be required to hand sanitize upon entry.
+- Hand sanitizer dispensers, touch-less whenever possible, are placed at key guest entrances and contact areas.
+Guests are required to hand sanitize upon entry.

-- Physical Distancing Guidelines - Guests will be advised to practice physical distancing by standing at least six feet away from other groups of people not traveling with them while standing in lines, using elevators, or moving around the property.
-Restaurant tables and other physical layouts will be arranged to ensure appropriate distancing.
-Guests will be reminded not to touch their faces and to practice physical distancing by standing at least six feet away from others whenever possible.
-All resort properties and retail outlets will comply with local or state-mandated occupancy limits.
+- Physical Distancing Guidelines - Guests are advised to practice physical distancing by standing at least six feet away from other groups of people not traveling with them while standing in lines, using elevators, or moving around the property.
+Restaurant tables and other physical layouts are arranged to ensure appropriate distancing.
+Guests are reminded not to touch their faces and to practice physical distancing by standing at least six feet away from others whenever possible.
+All resort properties and retail outlets comply with local or state-mandated occupancy limits.

-- Signage providing instructions to both Sun Valley guests, staff, and vendors will be placed prominently throughout the resort and its lodging properties providing guidance and instructions on social distancing and the request for wearing of a face cover/mask.
-Floor markings will be used in common spaces and areas of the potential congregation to maintain distancing.
+- Signage providing instructions to both Sun Valley guests, staff, and vendors are placed prominently throughout the resort and its lodging properties providing guidance and instructions on social distancing and the request for wearing of a face cover/mask.
+Floor markings are used in common spaces and areas of the potential congregation to maintain distancing.

 - Our properties use cleaning products and protocols that meet EPA & CDC guidelines, such as eMist electrostatic disinfectant sprayers.
 These protocols are approved for the treatment of and are effective against viruses, bacteria, and other airborne and bloodborne pathogens.
 We are working with our vendors, distribution partners, and suppliers to obtain an uninterrupted supply of cleaning supplies and all required PPE.